Andrparsons/andreparsons.com---old/src/posts/2018-08-01/index.md

 ![Netlify Magic](setup-2.jpeg "Systems online.")

 The default starter is online!
 Now every change that is pushed to GitHub will be picked up by netlify.
+I won't go into the details here, but Netlify has intutive setup process.
+I was able to hook up my custom domain and use [Let's Encrypt](https://letsencrypt.org) to enable HTTPS with a free SSL/TLS certificate.